Love Island 2020 cast – meet the full line-up of singletons looking for love

 Coupled up with: Paige, earlier than exit

 Aristocratic Ollie comes from a prolific household and isn’t afraid to inform ladies about his background.
-Nonetheless, on day three, Ollie left the villa, saying he had “feelings” for one more lady exterior of Love Island.
+Nevertheless, on day three, Ollie left the villa, saying he had “feelings” for an additional woman exterior of Love Island.

 Learn extra about Ollie right here.